ga4gh/va-spec/docs/source/modeling-foundations.rst

 ``PREREQUISITES:`` :ref:`Introduction<introduction>`, :ref:`Data Example<variant-pathogenicity-statement-example>`, :ref:`Core Information Model<core-information-model>`

-This document describes modeling standards, patterns, and principles employed by the VA Specification for representing genetic variation and statements of knowledge about them.
+This document describes modeling standards, patterns, and principles employed by the VA Specification for representing genetic variation and knowledge about them.

-After a brief overview of standards used to represent genetic variation, it focuses on data structures that can be built around three central classes which are the basis of VA Profiles: (1) Statements; (2) Study Results; and (3) Evidence Lines.
+After a brief overview of standards used to represent genetic variation, it focuses on data structures that can be built around three key classes which are the basis of VA Profiles: (1) Statements; (2) Study Results; and (3) Evidence Lines.

 Variant Representation
 @@@@@@@@@@@@@@@@@@@@@@